CamelliaRui/academic-kickstart/content/aboutme/_index.md

   <figcaption>Medical Volunteer</figcaption>
 </center>

-Talking about what I’m doing, my group has two members.
-Me and my cat Pork chop.
-He has earned a dual master degree in Meowology and  Purrology in 2022.
-His major role in the group is emotional support and strengthen my skills on housework.
-He is quite narcissistic and believes all things are empty-Nothing is born, nothing dies, nothing is pure, nothing is stained, nothing increases and nothing decreases.
+In my free time, I enjoy spending time with my cat, Pork Chop.
+In 2022, he proudly earned dual master’s degrees in Meowology and Purrology.
+His primary role in our little team is to provide emotional support and help enhance my focus and concentration skills.

 <center>
   <img src="cat.JPG">